top of page

 Samar Qureshi

-• 5 min read
+• 6 min read

 Across Canada, Medical Radiation Technologists (MRTs) quietly carry the weight of modern diagnostic care.
 They are the eyes behind every clear scan and the hands that guide patients through stressful tests.
 Yet beneath their professional calm lies a growing issue: MRT burnout in Canada is reaching critical levels.

+You can’t heal a health system by breaking the people who run it.
 Many technologists report fatigue, anxiety, and declining morale.
 Behind every machine is a human being working under constant pressure, and it is time to talk about it.
 This article explores why burnout is rising, how it affects patient care, and what healthcare leaders can do to support the people who keep Canada’s diagnostic imaging system running.

 Understanding MRT Burnout in Canada